About closed subsets definable in Hensel minimal structures: Proof of Theorem

+Let $A$ be a bounded closed 0-definable subset of $K^{n}$ of dimension $k$ with $0<k<n$, and suppose the conclusion of the theorem holds for all subsets of dimension $<k$.

-{\em Proof of Theorem~\ref{zero-set}.} Since $F$ is an open subset of $K^k$, its frontier $\partial F$ is a closed subset of $K^k$ of dimension $<k$ (inequality~\ref{front}).
+By the partition property and the description of definable sets from Section~3, we can assume that $A $ is the closure $\overline{E}$ of the set $E$ given by formula~\ref{descript}.
+Since $F$ is an open subset of $K^k$, its frontier $\partial F$ is a closed subset of $K^k$ of dimension $<k$ (inequality~\ref{front}).
 By the induction hypothesis, $\partial F$ is the zero locus of a continuous 0-definable function $f: K^k \to K$.

-Observe now that the functions $b_{ji}(y)$ are bounded because so are the sets $A$ and $E$ under study.
+Keeping the notation from Section~3, the functions $b_{ji}(y)$ are bounded because so are the sets $A$ and $E$.
 Therefore the functions

 extend by zero through $\partial F$ to continuous functions on $\overline{F}$.
 And then they extend by zero off $F$ to continuous 0-definable functions on $K^k$.

 We can thus regard the coefficients of the following polynomials (in the indeterminates $Z_{k+1}, \ldots,Z_{n}$ and $Z$, respectively):